kstubhieeee/ai-ppt-generator/README.md

 ## Features

-- Generate presentations from a title, text content, or PDF
+- Generate presentations from a title, text content, or PDF files
 - Maximum of 4 slides per presentation
 - Each slide includes a heading, bullet points, and relevant images
+- High-quality images from Pexels API with proper attribution
+- AI-generated images using Google Gemini when stock photos aren't available
+- PDF text extraction for easy content import
 - Download the generated presentation as an HTML file that can be printed or converted to PDF
 - Modern, responsive UI built with Next.js and Shadcn UI